-Move to send the item to the Board's Ordinance Committee or to the Board's Comprehensive Plan Implantation Committee for review and recommendations.
+Move to send the item to the Board's Comprehensive Plan Implantation Committee for further workshop review and recommendations.
 Or

 Move to send the item to a full Planning Board workshop for review.
 Or

 Move to send the item to a full Planning Board meeting for a public hearing.